 Please see our website for more details: www.wisecdt.org/

-Having recruited over 40 new PhD researchers to the CDT over three years, the EPSRC funded CDT will admit its fourth cohort of PhD students in September 2017.
+Having recruited more than 60 new PhD researchers to the CDT over four years, the EPSRC funded CDT will admit its fifth cohort of PhD students in September 2018.

 The first year of the studentship includes the undertaking of a two semester Postgraduate School in Water Management & Informatics, based at the University of Exeter.
 This programme ensures that all students receive training in water informatics and wider research methodology training, increasing students’ research skills and enhancing inter-disciplinary awareness for careers in industry or academia.